Campuses and Landmarks

 Map of Eastman School of Music

 Location: Eastman's downtown campus, located on Gibbs Street, is in the heart of Rochester's cultural district.
-In addition to Eastman's large ensembles, the Rochester Philharmonic Orchestra is based in Eastman Theatre, and the Rochester International Jazz Festival fills venues in and around campus each June.
+In addition to Eastman's large ensembles, the Rochester Philharmonic Orchestra is based in Eastman Theatre, and the Rochester International Jazz Festival and Fringe Festival fill venues in and around campus each June.

 Eastman Theatre—Since its opening in 1922, the Eastman Theatre has been one of Rochester's preeminent performance spaces.
 The 3,094-seat theatre was built by George Eastman as a center for music, dance, and silent film with live orchestral and organ accompaniment.
 Today, it is the primary performance hall for the Eastman School's larger orchestras, wind ensembles, jazz ensembles, and chorale.

-The renovation of Eastman Theatre stage, the first of two phases of renovations planned for the Theatre, was completed in October 2004.
+The renovation of Eastman Theatre stage, a two-phase endeavor, was completed in October 2009.
 The greatly improved stage includes, among other things, a stunning new custom shell that will enhance acoustics; an improved orchestra pit, with all-new mechanics and hydraulics; new rigging; and improved stage lighting.
+The new Eastman East Wing, adjacent and connected to the theatre, features the 222-seat Hatch Recital Hall, faculty teaching studios, a rehearsal room, a recording studio, and the Wolk Atrium, which is illuminated by a Dale Chihuly blue-and-gold chandelier.

 Address for GPS systems: 500 University Avenue, Rochester, NY